someengineering/resoto.com/versioned_docs/version-3.X/how-to-guides/security/storage/find-unencrypted-aws-rds-storage-volumes.md

 ---
-sidebar_label: Find AWS EC2 EBS Snapshots are not encrypted or public
+sidebar_label: Find Unencrypted AWS RDS Storage Volumes
 ---

-# How to Find AWS EC2 EBS Snapshots are not encrypted or public
+# How to Find Unencrypted AWS RDS Storage Volumes

 ```mdx-code-block
 import IconExternalLink from '@theme/Icon/ExternalLink';
 ```

-When you share a snapshot, you are giving others access to all the data on the snapshot.
-Share snapshots only with people with whom you want to share all of your snapshot data.
+If not enabled sensitive information at rest is not protected.

 :::info